'Pre' self contains one's possibility yet to

 astrophysicist from Cambridge) recently made a relevant

 conclusion.
-He said that:
+He said:

-"even though we might presume that everything in this
+"Even though we might presume that everything in this

 universe could eventually be